PaperMC/docs/docs/paper/admin/getting-started/migration.md

 1. Stop your server if it is running, and create a full backup.
 2. Download Paper from [our downloads page](https://papermc.io/downloads).
+3. Rename the downloaded file to match the name specified in the [start command](getting-started.mdx#running-the-server).
-3. Replace your existing server jar with your freshly downloaded Paper jar.
+4. Replace your existing jar file with your freshly downloaded Paper jar.
-4. Start your new server.
+5. Start your new server.

 Paper retains full compatibility with all Spigot plugins, allowing a seamless transition.